fentonfentonfenton/ceremony/src/content/faq.md

 ---

-#### I can tjing of several things that are things I didn't want to happen that are more important than this shite
+#### I can think of several things that are things I didn't want to happen that are more important than this shite

 > Who's counting?